 Ideally your Incident Response Plan identifies exactly who within your organization should notify Corvus, and that person has offline access to the information about how to do so.

 You can reach us either through email or our hotline.
-You can find the contact details for both on your policy, on the Policyholder Dashboard or through your broker.
+You can find the contact details for both on your policy.

 - Our response speed is the same either through phone or email, so use whichever method you prefer (and feels more secure - see next point).